 New Cosponsors of IAVA-Backed Legislation:

 A result of the great efforts made by stormers and staff this week, Burn Pits Accountability Act (S. 191/H.R.
-663) gained a new five cosponsors in Rep. Jared Golden (D-ME), Rep. Sean Casten (D-IL), Rep. Ed Case (D-HI), Rep. Mark Amodei (R-NV), Rep. Cynthia Axne (D-IA), Sen. Cristopher Coons (D-DE), Sen. Dianne Feinstein (D-CA), Rep. Denver Riggleman (R-VA).
+663) gained a new eight cosponsors in Rep. Jared Golden (D-ME), Rep. Sean Casten (D-IL), Rep. Ed Case (D-HI), Rep. Mark Amodei (R-NV), Rep. Cynthia Axne (D-IA), Sen. Cristopher Coons (D-DE), Sen. Dianne Feinstein (D-CA), Rep. Denver Riggleman (R-VA).

 The VA Medicinal Cannabis Research Act (S. 179/H.R.
 712) gained a new cosponsor in Rep. Gregory Meeks (D-NY).